 Fintech and e-commerce are other areas ripe for cloud computing — a trend that has benefited Shopify.
 The company provides tools to create e-commerce stores with services for everything from website design, marketing and shipping, as well as payment processing and merchant solutions.
 This allows even the smallest of sellers to move their businesses online and possibly thrive in the era of physical distancing.

-Online entertainment, which accelerated amid the global COVID-19 lockdowns, is expected to remain high as viewer habits become more permanent.
+Online entertainment, demand for which accelerated amid the global COVID-19 lockdowns, is expected to remain high as viewer habits become more permanent.
 Netflix added more than 26 million new subscribers in the first half of 2020, bringing the global total to over 193 million.
 The firm also spent more than $15 billion on content in 2019, placing it third among studios/streaming providers.
 A projected growth rate of more than 10% in spending in 2020 (likely delayed due to COVID-19) means that the company may grow its lead over many streaming and traditional rivals in terms of original content.

 The adoption of online gaming also quickened during the lockdowns.
 Video game companies benefited from accelerated demand similar to what is usually seen during the holidays.
 Twitch, Amazon’s e-game livestreaming platform, saw 100% year-on-year growth in hours watched in April, to 1.65 billion.
 That compares favorably to the 2018 NFL season monthly average of 1.6 billion hours watched.
 Twitch also reached a record number of concurrent viewers (4.3 million).